Guaranteed Death Benefit in Life Insurance Explained

 Death Benefits Accidental death insurance

-Accidental death, also called accidental death and dismemberment insurance or AD&D, provides a supplemental benefit if the policyholder dies due to an accident.
+Accidental death, also called accidental death and dismemberment insurance or AD&D insurance, provides a supplemental benefit if the policyholder dies due to an accident.
 It pays out in addition to any life insurance.
 Accidental death benefits are also guaranteed but apply only in cases of approved accidental death claims, not natural causes.

 Death Benefits Mortgage life insurance